 This Quarterly Report on Form 10-Q, or this "Quarterly Report," contains forward-looking statements that involve substantial risks and uncertainties.
-The forward-looking statements are contained principally in the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations," but also are contained elsewhere in this Quarterly Report, as well as in sections such as "Risk Factors" that are incorporated by reference into this Quarterly Report from our most recent Annual Report on Form 10-K, or the "Annual Report" and our Report on Form 10-Q for the quarter ended March 31, 2020 In particular, we caution you that our forward-looking statements are subject to the ongoing and developing circumstances related to the COVID-19 pandemic, which may have a material adverse effect on our business, operations and future financial results.
-In some cases, you can identify forward-looking statements by the words "may," "might," "will," "could," "would," "should," "expect," "intend," "plan," "objective," "anticipate," "believe," "estimate," "predict," "project," "potential," "continue" and "ongoing," or the negative of these terms, or other comparable terminology intended to identify statements about the future.
+The forward-looking statements are contained principally in the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations," but also are contained elsewhere in this Quarterly Report, as well as in sections such as "Risk Factors" that are incorporated by reference into this Quarterly Report from our most recent Annual Report on Form 10-K, or the "Annual Report" and our Reports on Form 10-Q for the quarters ended March 31, 2020 June 30, 2020.
+In particular, we caution you that our forward-looking statements are subject to the ongoing and developing circumstances related to the COVID-19 pandemic, which may have a material adverse effect on our business, operations and future financial results.
+In some cases, you can identify forward-looking statements about the future.
 These statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from the information expressed or implied by these forward-looking statements.
-Although we believe that we have a reasonable basis for each forward-looking statement contained in this Quarterly Report, we caution you that these statements are based on a combination of facts and factors currently known by us and our expectations of the future, about which we cannot be certain.
+Although we believe that we have a reasonable basis for each forward-looking statement contained in this Quarterly Report, example, about the we cannot be certain.
+Forward-looking statements include statements about the statements are based on a combination of facts and factors currently known by us and our expectations of the future, about which we cannot be cretain.
 Forward-looking statements about:

-- our ability to successfully commercialize OLINVYKTM, or "OLINVYK" and our other product candidates; - our ability to generate sales and other revenues from OLINVYK or any of our other product candidates, once approved, including setting an acceptable price for and obtaining adequate coverage and hospital formulary acceptance of such products; - the size and growth potential of the markets for OLINVYK and our ability to serve those markets; - any ongoing or planned clinical trials and preclinical studies for our other product candidates; - the extent of future clinical trials potentially required by the FDA for our product candidates; - our ability to fund future operating expenses and capital expenditures with our current cash resources or to secure additional funding in the future; - the timing and likelihood of obtaining and maintaining regulatory approvals for our other product candidates; - the direct and indirect impact of the COVID-19 pandemic on our business and operations, including research and development costs and our clinical trial timelines; - the performance of third-parties upon which we may depend, including third-party manufacturers, distributors and logistics providers; - the clinical utility and market acceptance of our product candidates, particularly in light of existing and future competition; - our sales, marketing, and manufacturing capabilities and strategies; - our intellectual property position; - · ongoing litigation; and - our ability to identify additional product candidates with significant commercial potential that are consistent with our commercial objectives.
+- our ability to successfully commercialize OLINVYKTM (oliceridine) injection, or "OLINVYK" and our other product candidates; - our ability to generate sales and other revenues from OLINVYK or any of our other product candidates, if and when approved, including setting an acceptable price for and obtaining adequate coverage and hospital formulary acceptance of such products; - the size and growth potential of the markets for OLINVYK and our ability to serve those markets; - any ongoing or planned clinical trials and preclinical studies for our other product candidates; - the extent of future clinical trials potentially required by the United States Food and Drug Administration, or the FDA, for our product candidates; - our ability to fund future operating expenses and capital expenditures with our current cash resources or to secure additional funding in the future; - the timing and likelihood of obtaining and maintaining regulatory approvals for our other product candidates; - the direct and indirect impact of the COVID-19 pandemic on our business and operations, including research and development costs and our clinical trial timelines; - the performance of third-parties upon which we may depend, including third-party manufacturers, distributors and logistics providers; - the clinical utility and market acceptance of our product candidates, particularly in light of existing and future competition; - our sales, marketing, and manufacturing capabilities and strategies; - our intellectual property position; - ongoing litigation; and

+• our ability to identify additional product candidates with significant commercial potential that are consistent with our commercial and corporate objectives.